Skip to main content

 If the user doesn’t make a choice before the video ends, the player will move on to play the default choice as the next video.

-There can only be one default choice per island, and it must be set – the project won’t validate for publishing if there’s no default set.
+There can only be one default choice per island, and it must be set – your project won’t validate for publishing if there’s no default set.

 This is ticked by default for all choices in new projects.